 - Arrange for a radiation survey as soon as possible by an authorized person using a survey meter.
 This could be the RRSO, SRSO, or a consultant.
-To accurately assess the radiation danger, it is essential that the person performing the survey be competent in the use of the survey meter. - including; notify the Department of Health and Social Services through the emergency number listed above of any potential radiation hazards; and NRC notification is required when gauges containing licensed material are stolen, lost, or involved in accidents that involve exposures in excess of 10 CFR 20.2203 limits; when it becomes apparent that attempts to recover a source stuck below the surface will be unsuccessful; if the gauge is involved in a fire or explosion; or if the source rod cannot be returned to its shielded position.
+To accurately assess the radiation danger, it is essential that the person performing the survey be competent in the use of the survey meter. - The SRSO will notify authorities as required including; notify the Department of Health and Social Services of any potential radiation hazards; and NRC notification is required when gauges containing licensed material are stolen, lost, or involved in accidents that involve exposures in excess of 10 CFR 20.2203 limits; when it becomes apparent that attempts to recover a source stuck below the surface will be unsuccessful; if the gauge is involved in a fire or explosion; or if the source rod cannot be returned to its shielded position.